-Search Engine Optimization (SEO) has been around for almost as long as the internet has been public, and since the early days, organizations have been using it to reach new audiences, bring traffic to their websites, spread knowledge, and drive growth.
+Search Engine Optimization (SEO) has been around for almost as long as the internet has been public.
+Since the early days, organizations have used it to reach new audiences, drive traffic to their websites, spread knowledge, and drive growth.

-But SEO has changed a great deal since it was first used to stuff as many keywords as possible into content and fill pages with backlinks.
-Over time, SEO has become a sophisticated and technical practice that’s highly informed by current web user behavior, and today’s incarnation uses both on-page and off-page techniques to ensure high-quality websites make it to the top of search engine result pages.
+Over time, SEO has become a sophisticated and technical practice informed by web user behavior.
+Today’s incarnation uses both on-page and off-page optimization techniques to ensure high-quality websites make it to the top of search engine result pages.

-But what exactly are on- and off-page SEO, and how can digital marketers use them to serve clients?
-That’s exactly what today’s discussion will be dedicated to, so stick around to learn everything you need to know about modern SEO best practices.
+But what are on- and off-page SEO, and how can digital marketers use them to serve their company or clients?
+That’s exactly what this blog will cover, so read on to learn everything you need to know about modern SEO best practices.

-There are many different technical aspects of a webpage that can be optimized with on-page SEO to increase your page ranking, and they include:
+There are many technical aspects of a webpage that can be optimized with on-page SEO to increase your page ranking, and they include:

-Title tags are HTML elements you can use to designate the name of a webpage, and that get displayed on SERPS as the clickable result title.
+Title tags are HTML elements you can use to designate the name of a webpage and are displayed on SERPs as the clickable result title.
 Each title tag should be unique, descriptive about what the page is about, optimized with a keyword and under 60 characters in length.

 Headings are the titles you give your content, and these should be in H1 format for the best results.
-Headings should focus on relevant and descriptive words, and while you can optimize them with keywords, don’t stuff them full.
+Headings should focus on relevant and descriptive words, and while you can optimize them with keywords, don’t stuff them.
 In order to break up content, you can also use subheadings (H2 through H6) following the same best practices, but don’t repeat keywords or phrases throughout a post.
 Check out our blog on how to write headlines that sell for inspiration!

-Alt text or alternative text provides search engines with more information about an image, though it’s typically used to describe images to web visitors who can't see them.
-As such, alt text should be specific and descriptive of the image content, 125 characters or less, and optimized with a keyword or phrase only if appropriate.
+Alt text (alternative text) provides search engines with more information about an image, though it’s typically used to describe images to web visitors who can't see them.
+As such, your alt texts should be specific and descriptive of the image content, 125 characters or less, and optimized with a keyword or phrase, if appropriate.

 Page load speed is important because slow-loading pages have high bounce rates: 47 percent of people expect a site to load within two seconds, and 40 percent will leave after three.
 As such, search engines penalize slow-loading pages with a lower ranking, so it’s important to ensure fast page load speed.
 If you’re not sure how your site ranks, test and benchmark your page speed.

-Internal links make your site easy to navigate for visitors, but they also make it easier for search engines to understand your site and index your pages, and this will result in a higher rank.
+Internal links make your site easy to navigate for visitors, but they also make it easier for search engines to understand your site and index your pages which will result in a higher rank.
 At the very least, each page on your site should link back to its category or subcategory page and to the homepage.

 Meta descriptions are brief but vivid descriptions that expand on title tags, summarize a page’s content and tell web users why they should read your content instead of somebody else’s.
 The meta description appears below the title and the URL, and it should be kept below 160 characters.